geseib/ebscwdash/README.md

 ### Inputs
 - Dashboard Name
 - EBS Volume ID (Either provide the VolumeID explicitly or from the dropdown select the VolumeID)
+- AWS Region (if other than **us-east-1**)

+**The shell script looks up the following from your volume and supplies to the Cloudformation template with the above**
 - Provisioned IOPS or calculated IOPS for GP2 (for GP2 it will be 3 IOP per GB or storage. i.e. 1TB volume will have 3000 IOPS max.
 For GP3 or IO2 this number is configured with the volume)
 - Max Throughput for the Volume (125MB/s for 170GB GP2 or smaller Volumes and 250MB/s for larger.
 For GP3 or IO2 this is set with the volume provisioning. see [Table](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#solid-state-drives))
+- Volume size in MB
+- Attached instanceId of the EC2 instance attached to the Volume

 Download the Cloudformation [template](https://raw.githubusercontent.com/geseib/ebscwdash/master/ebsperfv6.yml) **right click and save locally** and launch it using the following bash shell script which uses aws-cli (if not already installed, requires [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)):